Lymphoma in animals: Classification

 Gastrointestinal lymphoma is classified into low grade, intermediate grade, and high grade.
 Low grade types include lymphocytic and small cell lymphoma.
 High grade types include lymphoblastic, immunoblastic, and large cell lymphoma.
 Low grade lymphoma is only found in the small intestine, while high grade can commonly be found in the stomach.
+The feline hepatic lymphoma is still poorly characterized, and it may be confused with lymphocytic portal hepatitis.

 Symptoms

 Cats that develop lymphoma are much more likely to develop more severe symptoms than dogs.
 Whereas dogs often appear healthy initially except for swollen lymph nodes, cats will often be physically ill.
 The symptoms correspond closely to the location of the lymphoma.
 The most common sites for alimentary (gastrointestinal) lymphoma are, in decreasing frequency, the small intestine, the stomach, the junction of the ileum, cecum, and colon.
 Cats with the alimentary form of lymphoma often present with weight loss, rough hair coat, loss of appetite, vomiting and diarrhea, although vomiting and diarrhea are commonly absent as symptoms.
 The tumor can also cause life-threatening blockage of the intestine.
 Cats with the mediastinal form often have respiratory distress and fluid in the thoracic cavity.
 If lymphoma develops in the kidney, the cat may have increased water consumption and increased urination.
 Lymphoma of the kidney presents as bilateral kidney enlargement and failure.
 If the lymphoma is located in the nose, the cat may have discharge from the nose and facial swelling.
 Lymphoma of the heart causes congestive heart failure, pericardial effusion, and cardiac arrhythmias.
 Ocular lymphoma in cats often presents as anterior uveitis (inflammation of the inside of the eye).
 Cats who are also infected with FeLV often present with pale mucous membranes due to anemia.
 Anemia is a common problem in all cats with lymphoma, but hypercalcemia is rare.

 Diagnosis is similar to dogs, except cats should be tested for FeLV and FIV.
 It is important to differentiate the alimentary form of lymphoma from inflammatory bowel disease because the signs are so similar in cats.
 A biopsy is necessary to do this.
-One approach to differentiate inflammatory bowel disease from is to test the infiltrating lymphocytes for their monoclonal origin in lymphomas.
+One approach to differentiate inflammatory bowel disease is to test the infiltrating lymphocytes for their monoclonal origin in lymphomas.